Cubie87/Pandora/README.md

  - Added chatGPT interface (chat-davinci-003 model)

-## Usage
+## Setup
-To run Pandora, you will have to make your own files.
+To run Pandora, you will need `yt-dlp` installed, and some files will need to be made.

 `.env` with
 ```